Tron: Solar Sailer

-TRON: Solar Sailer is a game that was released by Mattel for Intellivision in 1982.
-The game is one of four released for the console that required the Intellivoice module (the other three were Space Spartans, B-17 Bomber and Bomb Squad).
+Tron: Solar Sailer is a 1983 action video game developed and published by Mattel Electronics for the Intellivision.
+It is the third of three Intellivision games based on the 1982 Disney film Tron, and was one of four for the console that required the Intellivoice module, along with Space Spartans, B-17 Bomber, and Bomb Squad.

 Gameplay

 The game begins by giving the player a code.
 The player then progresses to a grid-like area with spiders and tanks, which hinder the player with melee and ranged attacks.
-Although the player can shoot these enemies, doing so quickly drains the enemies' energy.
+Although enemies may be fired upon, doing so quickly drains the player's energy.
 Therefore, avoiding contact and dodging shots is often the most efficient way of navigating the grid.
 After reaching the correct sector, the player may enter the code to move on.